mlidbom/Compze/Website/paradigms/semantic-events/introduction.md

 [!code-csharp[](introduction.cs#UserEvents1)]

 Now stop and look carefully at how the events so far implement each other.
 This is the core concept of semantic events.
 That the relationship in meaning between events can be modeled using .Net type compatibility, and that we can use the same mechanism to listen to exactly the events we need.
+Most of this information is declared by implementing various interfaces.

 Let's examine a simple example of what this means in practice.
 Here's how you might subscribe to these events:
 [!code-csharp[](introduction.cs#UserEventRegistration)]